FIVE MOST SURPRISING FINDS

 “The military exploits Black poverty.
 It targets Black communities because young Black men have no better options.
 Service is not a choice — it is economic conscription.”

 Three data points destroy this argument.
-First: the military’s own recruiting data shows that the majority of Black enlistees come from middle-income households, not the poorest neighborhoods (DoD Population Representation Reports).
+First — the military’s own recruiting data shows that the majority of Black enlistees come from middle-income households, not the poorest neighborhoods (DoD Population Representation Reports).
 The “desperate poor” narrative is statistically false.
-Second: Black veterans’ outcomes — homeownership rates ten points higher, poverty rates halved, lower unemployment across every age cohort — demonstrate that service produces measurable upward mobility regardless of starting point.
+Second — Black veterans’ outcomes, including homeownership rates ten points higher, poverty rates halved, and lower unemployment across every age cohort, demonstrate that service produces measurable upward mobility regardless of starting point.
 If the institution were exploitative, the outcomes would be extractive, not transformative.
-Third: the argument itself is paternalistic.
+Third — the argument itself is paternalistic.
 It assumes Black men cannot make rational economic calculations.
-The data shows they can — and that those who choose service are rewarded with the strongest economic outcomes available to Black Americans without generational wealth.
+The data shows they can, and that those who choose service are rewarded with the strongest economic outcomes available to Black Americans without generational wealth.

 “Nobody celebrates the military’s record on Black advancement because nobody profits from it.
 There are no consultants to hire, no workshops to sell, no pledges to publicize.
 There is only the quiet, documented, transformative work of taking a young man with nothing and giving him everything he needs to build something.”